JA-Erosa/DigitalEconomy/Last/Questions.md

 ### What would you say is the main goal of data management?(Erosa)
 - Answers will vary, the student should be able to revolve around satisfying the needs regarding information quality.
 Could go into data integrity.

 ### Regarding data management functions, there seem to be 10.
 Do you agree with each and every single one of the functions?
 Would you add one, delete one or merge some?
+Explain.
 - Open answer.

+### Do you think companies should focus on every aspect of this so-called functions?
+Or is it better to prioritize depending on the company or project?(Erosa)
+- Open answer.

+### According to their activities, which would be the most important function regarding data management?(Erosa)
+- Open answer, bonus points for metadata (shows that they care about coworkers LOL)